Prairie Tree Alights on Nicollet Mall

 Ned Kahn’s mesmerizing Prairie Tree has been installed on Nicollet Mall near 11th Street in front of the WCCO building.
 Composed of 2,304 stainless-steel vanes, the kinetic work is entirely powered by an endless, renewable, free, zero-carbon energy source – the wind.

 On sunny days, Prairie Tree reflects clouds and sky, and on overcast, windy days, shimmers against the grayness.
+Check out this lyrical and entertaining video of Prairie Tree.

 This photo essay documents its installation: